 - in some cases sensitive information obtained with your consent (e.g. if you are applying for the CarePlus Annuity, we require confirmation that you are eligible to receive government-subsidised aged care services) or otherwise where required or permitted by law (e.g. in relation to anti-money laundering);

-- your name, contact details and date of birth where a policy holder who has listed you as a beneficial owner or other related party in connection with that policy (i.e. a nominated beneficiary or a reversionary under a policy or as the policy holder's attorney);
+- your name, contact detail, identity documents and date of birth where a policy holder has listed you as a beneficial owner or other related party in connection with that policy (i.e. a nominated beneficiary or a reversionary under a policy or as the policy holder's attorney);

 - if you are a financial adviser or other authorised representative of a customer, your name, contact details and any other information you provide when communicating with us in relation to our products and services, or in connection with a mutual customer;